HubReb/mmt_foil_exp/README.md

 ## Installation

-nmtpytorch requires at least on GPU to work!
+nmtpytorch requires at least one GPU to work!

 Clone the repository: